 The strangeness of this narrative choice is left mostly to dialogue.
-Across the four installments thus far (Patrick Wilson is set to make his directorial debut with the fifth), Wan and Whannell shy away from illustrating the process of astral projection beyond simple, deliberately low-budget methods.
+Across the franchise, Wan and Whannell shy away from illustrating the process of astral projection beyond simple, deliberately low-budget methods.
 Those who have this supernatural ability simply step out of their dormant bodies and find themselves in The Further, a kind of photo negative of the real world, where a constant layer of fog permeates the ground and passage can only be gained via lamplight.
 The Further is an all-purpose realm.
 It acts as a chthonic mass grave and also a conduit of memory.
 In Insidious: Chapter 3 (2015), we see souls trapped in environmental loops pertinent to the circumstances of their deaths.
 A young woman stands in the doorway of an apartment, the background behind her a nighttime street in the pouring rain.
 In Insidious: Chapter 2, we witness the painful origins of The Bride in Black, who is really the twisted soul of a serial killer named Parker Crane, played out like warm home videos.

 BY LAURA KERN | August 17, 2022